The Lagos social protection policy has recorded a lot of motion but little movement among the state’s most vulnerable population

 About four years after Lagos adopted its Social Protection Policy, a raft of entities have lined up for its implementation: the Social Protection Council; its coordinating department; the Technical Working Group; and, now, a steering committee.

 Over 35 million persons with disabilities live in Nigeria, according to the National Commission for Persons with Disabilities (NCPWD).
 The Lagos State Office for Disabilities Affairs (LASODA) has no figure to claim yet—even if it’s as unreliable as the NCPWD’s.
 (Their respective acts mandate them to have databases, though.)
-But the Centre for Citizens with Disabilities estimates say Lagos at least boasts over two million persons with disabilities.
+But the Centre for Citizens with Disabilities estimates indicates Lagos at least boasts over two million persons with disabilities.

-These estimates, no doubt, indicate the size of the disability community among the vulnerable population in Nigeria and Lagos.
+These estimates, no doubt, imply the size of the disability community among the vulnerable population in Nigeria and Lagos.
 The numbers even make more sense considering the community’s need for resilience and survival during social and economic busts like the nation undergoes now—and the particular shock to Lagos.

 It is, however, taking the state’s supervising Ministry of Economic Planning and Budget so long to figure things out with the Single Social Register.
-And except it does, the government social protection efforts will remain a mirage—and even amounts to nothing—before the beneficiaries.
+And except it does, the government social protection efforts will remain a mirage—and even amounts to nothing—to the beneficiaries.

 But Ope George would, all the same, harp on Gov. Babajide Sanwo-Olu’s good intentions for the vulnerable, and call for method.